Smog tower: Daan Roosegaarde

 The world's first smog-free tower was built by Dutch artist Daan Roosegaarde.
 It was unveiled in September 2015 in Rotterdam and later similar structures toured or were installed in Beijing and Tianjin, China, Kraków, Poland, Anyang, South Korea and Abu Dhabi.
-The 7-meter (23 ft) tall tower uses patented positive ionisation technology and is expected to clean 30,000 m3 of air per hour.
+The 7-metre (23 ft) tall tower uses patented positive ionisation technology and is expected to clean 30,000 m3 of air per hour.